Glycine for sleep effects vary by person

 Fixing circadian problems isn’t something it does.

-1. Changes might hit hard when you least think so
+1. Changes might hit hard when you least expect them to

 What glycine does shows up quietly, never loud.